tgpatel025/aptori-rsvp-test/README.md

 - **Frontend Linting**: Implement proper linting configuration on the frontend to maintain code consistency and catch potential errors
 - **CI/CD Pipeline**: Add continuous integration and continuous deployment pipeline for automated linting and test running on every commit
 - **Development Server**: The backend already uses nodemon for dev server watching, ensuring automatic restarts on file changes

-## Note

-**AI Usage Disclosure**: AI was only used to generate this README.md file.
-All other code, architecture, and implementation in this project was written manually without AI assistance.